QuentinRa/blog.quentinra.dev/maths/statistics/notions/moments.md

 * Skewness (``coefficient d’asymétrie``): $\frac{E[(X-E[X])^3]}{\sigma^3}$

 If Skewness' value is near $0$, then the distribution is symmetric.
-If the value is $\gt 0$ then the distribution is inclined to the right
-(resp. to the left).
+If the value is $\gt 0$ then the distribution is inclined to the right (resp. to the left).

 * Kurtosis (``coefficient d’aplatissement``): $\frac{E[(X-E[X])^4]}{\sigma^4}$

-If Skewness' value is small, then the distribution is equilibrate.
+If Skewness' value is small, then the distribution is equilibrated.
 If the value is 3, then we have the normal distribution.

 <hr class="sr">

 ## Moments in R

-In R, you may use on of these library
+In R, you may use one of these libraries

 * ``e1071``
 * ``moments``